No9/rust-usdt-helloworld/README.md

 # rust-usdt-helloworld

-A basic example of Userland Statically Defined Tracing in rust
+A basic example of Userland Statically Defined Tracing in Rust using native C.

-Other projects that use DTrace in rust depend on `asm!` which is currently only available in nightly.
+Inspired by [rust-libprobe](https://github.com/cuviper/rust-libprobe) but that is Linux focused and uses `asm!` which is currently only available in nightly.

-This is a very basic sample of how to create a native c dtrace probe and include it into a rust project built with stable.

 It's based on the sample given in the [dtrace.org website](http://dtrace.org/guide/chp-usdt.html)